 During 2002 and 2003, Cochran County's Love Memorial Library Fund (a nonmajor special revenue fund) received a total bequest of \$28,083.
 These funds are a permanent endowment according to the stipulation of the will and only the interest earned on the funds can be used for operations of the library.
 The base funds cannot be used at all.
-On Exhibit C-1, this amount is considered as Fund Balance Designated for Library Endowment.
+On Exhibit C-1, this amount is considered as Nonspendable Fund Balance: Endowment Principal.
 On Exhibit A-1 this amount is classified as Net Assets Restricted for Library Endowment.